Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Proposed Framework

 \subsection{Architecture}

-The neural architecture of our \framework for unsupervised domain adaptation of time series is shown in Fig.~\ref{fig:model_base}.
-Our architecture is informed by earlier works in adversarial domain adaptation \cite{ganin2016domain}.
-Specifically, the components are as follows: (1)~The \textbf{feature extractor} network $F(\cdot)$ takes the original time series $x^s$ and $x^t$ from both domains and creates corresponding embeddings $z^s$ and $z^t$, respectively.
-(2)~The \textbf{classifier network} $C(\cdot)$ is trained to predict the label $y^s$ of time series from the source domain using the embeddings $z^s$.
-(3)~The \textbf{discriminator network} $D(\cdot)$ is trained to distinguish source embeddings $z^s$ from target embeddings $z^t$.
+The neural architecture of our \framework for unsupervised domain adaptation of time series is shown in Fig.~\ref{fig:model_full}.
+In brief, our architecture is the following.
+(1)~The \textbf{feature extractor} network $F(\cdot)$ takes the (augmented) time series $x^s$ and $x^t$ from both domains and creates corresponding embeddings $z^s$ and $z^t$, respectively.
+The \textbf{classifier network} $C(\cdot)$ is trained to predict the label $y^s$ of time series from the source domain using the embeddings $z^s$.
+The \textbf{discriminator network} $D(\cdot)$ is trained to distinguish source embeddings $z^s$ from target embeddings $z^t$.
 For such training, we introduce domain labels $d=0$ for source instances and $d=1$ for target instances.
+The details of how classifier and discriminator have been trained is explained in Sec.~\ref{sec:base}.
+Note that we later explicitly compare our \framework against this base architecture based on ``standard'' domain adversarial learning.
+We refer to it as ``w/o CL and w/o NNCL''.
+(2)~Our \framework further captures the contextual representation of the time series in the embeddings $z^s$ and $z^t$.
+For this, our framework leverages the \textbf{momentum updated feature extractor} network $\Tilde{F}(\cdot)$ and the \textbf{projector network} $Q(\cdot)$ via contrastive learning for each domain.
+The details are described in Sec.~\ref{sec:capture_contextual_rep}.
+(3)~Finally, \framework aligns the contextual representation across domains in the embedding space $z^s$ and $z^t$ via nearest-neighbor CL.
+This is explained in Sec.~\ref{sec:align_contextual_rep}.
+The overall training objective of \framework is given in Sec.~\ref{sec:training_loss}.